 “Seeing much, suffering much, and studying much are the three pillars of learning.”
 Benjamin Disraeli wasn’t wrong when he said this, indeed, it could be the philosophy of many businesses today.
 Your pillar page needs to be a beacon of learning for your readers – a place where they can find things out that only you can teach.
 So if you’ve got a topic you want to shout about, you’ve also got the beginnings of a pillar page.

 There’s a lot of talk around pillar pages at the moment.
-Perhaps you’ve been teetering on the edge of creating one for a while, knowing your business would benefit from one, especially as Hubspot puts their keyword tool to bed.
-Or maybe you haven’t heard of this new phenomenon of the SEO world and need to learn everything, ground up.
+Perhaps you’ve been teetering on the edge of creating one for a while, knowing your business would benefit from one, especially as HubSpot puts their keyword tool to bed.
+Or maybe you haven’t heard of this new phenomenon of the SEO content world and need to learn everything, ground up.

 Either way, this pillar page – on pillar pages (see what we did there?) – should help guide you, answer any questions and help you decide if your business is ready for a pillar page (hint: it probably is).